packit/packit/CONTRIBUTING.md

 Before creating bug reports, please check a [list of known issues](https://github.com/packit-service/packit/issues) to see if the problem has already been reported (or fixed in a master branch).

+We have also a [roadmap document](/ROADMAP.md) with our short-term priorities and ideas for future.

 If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/packit-service/packit/issues/new).
 Be sure to include a **descriptive title and a clear description**.
 Ideally, please provide:
  * version of packit you are using (`rpm -q packit` or `pip3 freeze | grep packitos`)